Jiajun-Jiao/Personal-Library-Management-System/README.md

 * (3 points) Unit testing with JavaScript
     * It is executed in the browser to test if all functionalities are working as desired during the development cycle
     * It saves time to ensure that all code meets quality standards before being deployed
-    * I'm going to be using Unit.js, Mocha, Jest, Jasmine, and Karma
+    * I'm going to be using Unit.js, Mocha, Jest, Jasmine

 * (5 points) Automated functional testing for all of routes
     * It is a technique that executes test cases automatically using some specific code during the level of system testing
     * It is crucial for faster software release cycles; it verifies that the application is bug-free and ready for release.
-    * I'm going to use Selenium, Rainforest QA, Headless Chrome, and Cypress.io.
+    * I'm going to use Selenium, Rainforest QA, Headless Chrome, and Cypress.

 13 points total out of 8 required points.
 Research topics are subjected to modify.
 I listed more points since I haven't decided which ones to do...
 I'm not familiar with any one of those :(
 <!-- (___TODO__: addtional points will __not__ count for extra credit) -->